ICEPrey/Canvas-Discord-Bot/README.md

 🔔 Stay Informed: Receive instant notifications about upcoming assignments, quizzes, and important announcements in your DM's.
 Never miss a due date again!

+### Disclaimer
+This project is not affiliated with, maintained, or endorsed by Instructure, Inc. or Canvas LMS.
+It is an independent third-party integration.

 (Still Developing) 📅 Synchronized Calendars: Sync your Canvas course calendars with your Discord server to effortlessly manage your schedule.
 The bot ensures that you're always aware of what's ahead.

 📢 Announcement Broadcasting: Professors and instructors can easily broadcast course announcements to your DM's, ensuring effective communication with students.